hamdiz0/LearningDevOps/docker/docker.md

 #                            [`COMMANDS & ENTRYPOINTS`]

 ## `Commands` :

-    * it's posiible to pass in commands when running a container :
+    * it's possible to pass in commands when running a container :
         -docker run <image name> <command>
             - docker ubuntu sleep 5
     * it's possible to make these permenet inside a container by modifing the image (Dockerfile ,both forms are valid) :